kmatch98/CircuitPython_DisplayIO_Animation/README.rst

 Usage Example
 =============

-.. todo:: Add a quick, simple example.
-It and other examples should live in the examples folder and be included in docs/examples.rst.
+See scripts in the examples directory of this repository.

 Contributing
 ============